Bullsnake

 Description

-The bullsnake is Missouri's largest snake.
-It is tan, yellow, or cream-colored with numerous, large, brown, or black blotches.
-The markings along the back and sides are generally black on the neck and tail, and brown at midbody.
+The bullsnake is Missouri's largest native snake.
+It is tan, yellow, cream-colored, or white with about 40 large brown or black blotches along the back.
+The markings along the back and sides are generally black on the neck and tail; at midbody they are brown.
 The tail may have light and dark bands.
-There is often a dark line angling from the eye down to the jaw, and black bars along the upper lip.
-The belly is yellow or cream-colored, with a checkering of square or rectangular, dark brown or black spots along the sides.
-If approached or cornered, a bullsnake will coil, vibrate its tail, and hiss loudly with the mouth partly open.
-If captured, it will bite to defend itself, but some individuals will calm down quickly and can be handled with ease.
+There is usually a black line from the eye down to the jaw, and black bars along the upper lip.
+The belly is yellow or cream-colored, with a checkering of square or rectangular black or dark spots.

 Other Common Names